osaxon/fragile-scrum/README.md

 - Compile into a single executable binary or deploy using Docker containers.
 - Fully containerized, all the build steps happen in a multi-stage Dockerfile.
 Outputs a slim Alpine container that contains only the compiled binary.
 - Docker Compose deployment that works out of the box.
 Working health check endpoint included.
-- Ready for deployment on Coolify and similar platforms.
+- Ready for deployment on Dokploy, Coolify and similar platforms.

 ## 🛠️ Tech Stack